ansible-collections/overview/collection_requirements.rst

 Overview
 ========
+This document is for maintainers of collections to provide them help, advice, and guidance on making sure their collections are correct.
 **Warning:** Subject to frequent updates
        This is a "living document", expect it to change as we progress with the Collections work over the next few months.